brillout/goldpage/goldpage-ssr.template.md

 and, if yes, add SSR to all your other pages.

-The best thing about Goldpage is that it allows you to quickly get started without having to know about all app types.
+One thing we care a lot about, is to allow you to quickly get started without having to know about all app types out there.
-This is a general approach we
+This is a general
 Not only do we encourage you to start without SSR and to try out only once SSR when the need arises. you don't even have to know the "SSR" technique

+That's fine,
+you'll eventually get to know SSR and.
+And,
+not matter what app type you end up needing, Goldpage's got you back.

+Instead of spending time learning about the different kinds of app types, we encourage you start creating a first prototype.
+You'll eventually get familiar with the different kind of app types while developing your app, and you'll eventually figure out which app type works best for your app.